ceejbot/community-and-you/community.md

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/tashirojima-island221.jpg)

 ^ The flip side.
-None of this comes for free.
+None of this comes for free: participating in the community includes responsibility to the community.

 ----